smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 #### Fields

-- **Opt**:          <**Tab**> to the line of a step record and type an option number.
+- **Opt**: Use the <**Tab**> key to position the cursor to the line of a log record and type an option number.
 Press <**Enter**> to perform the option function.
 Type 5 to view the log information for the execution of the script.
 - **Script**: The name of the Script that was executed at each date and time.
 - **Rpy User**: The name of the IBM i User ID that was specified to run the script.
 - **Date**: The date when this Script was executed.
 - **Time**: The time when this Script was executed.
 - **Job Name**: The name of the IBM i job that controlled the script execution.
 - **Job User**: The name of the IBM i user that controlled the script execution.
 - **Job Number**: The number of the IBM i job that controlled the script execution (NOT the number of the script's emulated job).

 #### Options

 - **5=Display**: To view the log entry details and access the log entry content, type 5 next to the selected script name and date/time.
 Press <**Enter**> to proceed to the log content viewer.
 - **8=RpyUsrJob**: (View Replay User Jobs) To view all the jobs that have been run by the specified replay script user, type 8 next to the selected script name and date/time.
 Press <**Enter**> to proceed to a list of jobs that were run with this user name.
 This option is useful for locating the printed output of the actual emulated interactive job that was executed by the script.
 Since it is not easily possible to identify the actual emulated job number while a script is running, the log entry does not contain this information.
 The user name used for the job is known, so a list of all jobs associated with this user provides a limited list of jobs that may be reviewed.
 - **9=WRKJOB**: (Work with Job) To view any information remaining in the system about the job that controlled execution of the replay script, type 9 next to the selected script name and date/time.
 Press <**Enter**> to proceed to the IBM i Work with Job menu.
 Just in case any problems require research, this option can be used to find a job log from the job that controlled script execution.
-This is NOT the actual script emulation job.
-It is the job that launched the operator emulation script.
+This is NOT the actual virtual workstation interactive job.
+It is the job that launched the virtual workstation and emulates operator interaction according to the Script Steps that it reads.
+This job is also the one that executes data capture operations and then also any connected Captured Data Response Rules.

 #### Functions

-- **F3=Exit**: Quits the list of log files and return to the menu.
+- **F3=Exit**: Quits the list of log entries and return to the menu.
-- **F5=Refresh**: Shows an updated list of script log files, in case more have been added since the list was first displayed.
+- **F5=Refresh**: Shows an updated list of script log entries, in case more have been added since the list was first displayed.
 - **F11=Sort date/Sort script**: Changes the order in which log entries are shown on the display.
 The column heading of the current sort order is shown in pink.
 When F11 is selected, the F11 function key legend text changes as well as the prompt text in front of the Position to... input field.
 This function key makes it easier to locate script log index entries, depending on whether the script name or the date/time of execution is known.
-- **F12=Cancel**: Quits the list of log files and returns to the menu.
+- **F12=Cancel**: Quits the list of log entries and returns to the menu.

 ### Operator Replay Display Log Detail